-These are my main workbooks.
 The Japanese from Zero series has so far been the best at retaining my concentration and interest.
 I have actually finished the first two books completely!
-Can’t say that about any other work books!
-They present you with items in a well enough manner and many simple tasks rather than few hard ones, giving you repetition in a good way without feeling you fail.
+Planing on finishing the rest after completing Genki

-Japanese in MangaLand I just got, so I haven’t tried them yet.
+Japanese in MangaLand I just got cause they looked interesting, but I haven’t tried them yet.
 They do look very similar to the Manga Way, but with lessons where you have to do it, try it out and thus actually end up learning it better. the Kanji in Manga Land gives you little help in learning it, just “here it is, now answer the questions”, but you get Mangas with furigana ONLY on kanji’s yet learned!
 With focus on using Kanjis you have learned, thus giving you stories based on what you should be able to read now.
-This is something I miss on WaniKani, tailored reading practice (been thinking of trying set up a post where anyone could make up their own short stories, tailored by WaniKani level. personally I’m not ready to write in Japanese yet though)
+So sort of like a “Graded Reader” that grows with your progress! =D

-My other workbooks.
-These are the ones I started with, and honestly, the top row I don’t like much.
+These are my oldest ones, and honestly, the top row I don’t like much.
 The fast and fun way is neither fast nor fun, keeps asking for words they haven’t presented and are in ROMAJI XD

 The paper is glossy and hard to write on too O_o